How to Keep Kids & Pets Safe Around Shop Equipment

 Organizing Your Workshop

 An organized workshop is a safer workshop.
-Proper organization ensures that you store materials properly, have necessary safety equipment in an accessible place, and are able to find emergency supplies when you need them.
+Proper organization ensures that you store materials properly, have necessary safety equipment in an accessible place, and can find emergency supplies when you need them.

 Clutter is an invitation to play for small children who love to put their hands (and mouths) on new objects.
 Small workshop items like screws, nuts, and the like, present a choking hazard to kids and pets.